Antibiotic-resistant MRSA – Preventing Staph Infections

-Yet another shock was when I heard the doctor say that 85 percent of all MRSA happens in a hosptial.
-I appreciated Dr. Phil really pushing that issue by asking whether stiffer protocols in hospitals to reduce instances of staph.
+Yet another shock was when I heard the doctor say that 85 percent of all MRSA happens in a hospital.
+I appreciated Dr. Phil really pushing that issue by asking whether stiffer protocols in hospitals to reduce instances of staph infection.

-treatment of choice….how long will it be before nothing we have touches staff anymore?
+treatment of choice….how long will it be before nothing we have touches staph anymore?

 The focus, in my mind, must be prevention, rather than just treating it the way we always have because, folks, it ain’t working.
 The antibiotics are NOT working.